 Where Do Rhinos Live?

 I know it’s hard to see where the rhino populations are on the map, but sadly this is because there are so few rhinos left and in such small pockets.
-By the end of 2016 – there were only 20,170 white rhinos, fewer than 5,000 black rhinos, 3,555 greater one-horned rhinos, 220-275 Sumatran rhinos and 60 Javan rhinos.
-The 60 Javan rhinos are only found in one park (Ujung Kulon National Park) in Java, Indonesia.
+In 2021 – there were only around 18,000 white rhinos, around 5,600 black rhinos, around 3,700 greater one-horned rhinos, fewer than 100 Sumatran rhinos and around 60 Javan rhinos.
+The Javan rhinos are only found in one park (Ujung Kulon National Park) in Java, Indonesia.

 Check out The POWEs And The Disappearing Tusks - in this exciting adventure the POWEs help save rhinos and elephants from poachers by coming up with an ingenious plan.
 A percentage of the profits from the sale of this book goes directly to the wildlife charities that are working to protect rhinos and elephants.